HansonSoftware/haydenhanson.dev/src/posts/my-thinkpad-setup.md

 The only problem was that the battery life was horrible.
 I upgraded the external battery to a 72WH battery to fix this.

-If you have a really keen eye, you may have noticed just how much my battery went down in between taking those screenshots..
+If you have a keen eye, you may have noticed just how much my battery went down in between taking those screenshots..

 Because of this, the next upgrade I plan to make is to replace the internal battery!
 I also want to upgrade the CPU cooler and re-apply thermal paste, updates coming soon!